HELP THE SISTERS SPREAD THE WORD

 The nuns at the Carmel of Elijah are immensely grateful for all the generous donations and prayerful support they have received since their foundation in 2019.
 This support has not only made it possible for them to live their contemplative lives, but to embark on the mission of building a new monastery.

-A large proportion of the planned Monastery is still unfunded.
 If you are interested in being a part of the construction of the new monastery, there are many ways to offer support.

 pRAYER